mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 # Introduction to the Hy Language

 The [Hy programming language](http://docs.hylang.org/en/stable/) is a Lisp language that inter-operates smoothly with Python.
 We start with a few interactive examples that I encourage you to experiment with as you read.
-Then we will look at Hy data types and commonly used built in functions that are used in the remainder of this book.
+Then we will look at Hy data types and commonly used built-in functions that are used in the remainder of this book.

 I assume that you know at least a little Python and more importantly the Python ecosystem and general tools like **pip**.